 The BCCDC Online Immunization Course consists of two components:

 - The online Immunization Competency Course for Registered Nurses and RPNs (available for any registered nurse)

 - The Immunization Skills Checklist (requires additional support from Employer, see below).

 The first is the online course and exam.
-Registered nurses are required to have 100% on the exam in order to print a Certificate of Achievement.
+Registered nurses are required to achieve 100% on the exam in order to print a Record of Completion.

-The second is an Immunization Skills Checklist.
-In work environments where completion of the course is specifically required either by the CRNBC Limits and Conditions: Scope of Practice for Immunization, or by the Employer, a process will be in place for RNs to complete the supervised Immunization Skills Checklist.
+The second is the Immunization Skills Checklist.
+In work environments where completion of the course is specifically required either by the BCCNP Scope of Practice for Registered Nurses: Standards, Limits, Conditions or by the Employer, a process will be in place for RNs to complete the supervised Immunization Skills Checklist.
 Registered nurses should enquire with their supervisors or Nurse Educators to determine what this process is.

-If you are a registered nurse who works in a setting other than Travel Health, Vaccine Research or Public Health, please enquire with your employer about their support for you completing the course.
+If you are a registered nurse who works in a setting other than Travel Health, Vaccine Research or Public Health/Primary Care, please enquire with your employer about their support for you completing the course.
 It is important to assess prior to taking the course if your employer can provide support for the supervision and sign off of the Immunization Skills Checklist.
-There is currently no process in place for registered nurses to have their Immunization Skills Checklist supervised and signed off independent of their employers; however, even in the absence of the ability to complete the Immunization Skills Checklist, registered nurses are still encouraged to complete the BCCDC Online Competency Course online portion for their own continued learning.
+There is currently no process in place for registered nurses to have their Immunization Skills Checklist supervised and signed off independent of their employers; however, even in the absence of the ability to complete the Immunization Skills Checklist, registered nurses are still encouraged to complete the BCCDC Immunization Competency Course online portion for their own continued learning.

-* The BCCDC Immunization Competencies for BC Health Professionals (see Resources at right menu) were based on the Immunization Competencies for Health Professionals, Public Health Agency of Canada.
+*The BCCDC Immunization Competencies for BC Health Professionals were based on the Immunization Competencies for Health Professionals, Public Health Agency of Canada.

-** The decision support tools maintained by BCCDC relating to immunization practice can be found in the BC Communicable Disease Control Manual (CDC), especially Chapter 1: Communicable Disease Control and Chapter 2: Immunization.
-The Manual provides best practice guidelines that outline measures for the control of specific diseases and management of outbreaks, and direct the provision of immunization services in BC.
+**The decision support tools maintained by BCCDC relating to immunization practice can be found in the BC Communicable Disease Control Manual, Chapter 1: Communicable Disease Control and Chapter 2: Immunization, Parts 1-5.
+The manual provides best practice guidelines that outline measures for the control of specific diseases and management of outbreaks, and direct the provision of immunization services in BC.